 endfoo(x)48.447The last tab implements the reduction via an update operator.
 These operators are frequently used in reductions because they streamline notation, rewriting expressions like x = x + a in the more compact form x += a.

 The main benefit of reductions is that, by operating on scalars, they don't create memory allocations.
 This is particularly convenient when a vector must be transformed prior to aggregating the result.
-For instance, if you have to compute sum(log.(x)), a reduction would avoid the allocations of the intermediate vector log.(x).
+For instance, if you need to compute sum(log.(x)), a reduction would avoid the allocations of the intermediate vector log.(x).

 Technically, reductions iteratively apply a binary operation to pairs of values, ultimately producing a scalar result.
 For a reduction to be valid, the binary operation must satisfy two mathematical properties: